wlsf82/protractor-helper/docs/EXAMPLES.md

 describe("foo", () => {
     it("bar", () => {
         // ...
-        // Here all `protractor-helper` method use the default timeout.
+        // Here all the protractor-helper methods use the default timeout.

         protractorHelper.setTimeout(1000);

         // ...
-        // Here all `protractor-helper` method use 1000 ms how timeout.
+        // Here all the protractor-helper methods use 1000 ms as timeout.
         // ...

         protractorHelper.setTimeout();

-        // Here all `protractor-helper` method use the default timeout.
+        // Here all the protractor-helper methods use the default timeout.
         // ...
     });
 });